 On the one hand we identify the effects of our business activities on the environment and the social risks along the whole value chain, and on the other hand we survey internal and external stakeholders.
 We develop strategic targets and operational measures based on the results of our materiality analysis.
 This allows us to focus our financial and employee resources in a way they have the most leverage.
 These measures are implemented under the umbrella of the Sustainability Strategy.
-For more on impACT, please see our 2015 Sustainability Report or in the following video (only available in German):
+For more on impACT, please see the following video (only available in German):

 To manage this complex process, we divide the value chain into four stages:

 |1.
 Raw Materials and Processing||Raw Material Extraction -> Spinning Yarn -> Weaving & Knitting -> Refinement||We counterbalance the negative environmental impacts of processing raw materials with our Textile, Furniture and Paper Strategies, which all aim at more sustainable agriculture and forestry.
 For more information, please see the ‘Environment’ chapter.|

 |2.
 Final Production||Sewing -> Finishing & Packaging||To improve working conditions in factories for final production of merchandising goods, we have developed a Social Programme.
 For more information, please see the chapter on ‘Working conditions’.|